pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance.md

 ## A car

 Let's begin by creating a class that represents a car.
-We'll just focus on the idea of a rectangle with four wheels that can move in a straight line to the right and will wrap back to the left when it reaches the right edge of the canvas.
+We'll just focus on the idea of a rectangle that can move in a straight line to the right and will wrap back to the left when it reaches the right edge of the canvas.

 Recall that we need to create a new file matching the name of the class, `Car.js` and also add a `<script>` tag to our `index.html` to include it.